With a wider awareness of what’s going on in your business, you will be surprised less often.

 The fourth level are things you have zero awareness of; you know nothing about these things.

-Wider Awareness – bringing things in to your awareness fields
+Moving things in to your awareness fields

 For example, let’s say there is another manager or exec in a different department that you need to align with to achieve your goals.
-They may be in level 2 – you know them but not well, or level 3 – you know of them.
-It could be that you’re given their name and you’ve never heard of them until now – a level 4.

 Too many managers sit by and wait for surprises to come to their teams.
 Good managers go forth and build a wider awareness.

-Increasing your awareness of the world around you is one of the most fundamental activities a manager can do.
-Having a narrow awareness field of your domain, your skills, your work environment, your product or your role is giving you fewer potential choices, fewer creative connections to your problems and fewer channels to hear about business change that will affect you.
+Having a narrow awareness field of your domain, your skills, your work environment, your product or your role is giving you fewer potential choices, fewer creative ways to solve problems and fewer channels to hear about business change that will affect you.

 What about people?